claiye/zcash-analysis-19733/README.md

             cd $SCRIPTS
             python zcash_extraction.py

-        *Note: This command will take 1 hour per 1,500 blocks.
+        ~~*Note: This command will take 1 hour per 1,500 blocks.~~ *Note: This command will now take 3,000 blocks per hour. :)
         It will parse all the available data on the node.
         If re-run it will start from the last block committed in postgres If you cannot get a `connection refused` error, please check